awslabs/simpleiot-build/website/simpleiot/docs/install/team-member.md

 iot toolchain uninstall
 ```

-After the toolchain is installed, you can verify that everything is set up correctly by connecting the _AWS IoT EduKit_ device via a USB-C cable.
+After the toolchain is installed, you can verify that everything is set up correctly by connecting the M5Stack Core2 device via a USB-C cable.
 On the Mac, you should have installed as part of the pre-requisite the Silicon Labs [CP210x USB to UART Bridge drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
 You may be prompted to find the downloaded driver and install it on Windows.

-To upload a pre-built binary firmware example, make sure the EduKit device is plugged in, then run:
+To upload a pre-built binary firmware example, make sure the M5Stack Core2 device is plugged in, then run:

 ```python
 iot firmware m5demo
 ```

 You may be prompted to choose the USB port depending on how many USB devices you have connected to your system.
-If there is only one EduKit device, that will be selected.
-The system will then flash the EduKit with the demo binary.
+If there is only one M5Stack Core2 device, that will be selected.
+The system will then flash the device with the demo binary.

 If you see the following, your installation is complete: